PrajeetSingh/OracleRACGitHubKB/Oracle Clusterware Introduction.md

 * Static addresses that network administrators assign on DNS or each node.
 To use the Typical Oracle Clusterware installation option, yo must use static addresses.

 Grid Interprocess Communication (GIPc) is used for Grid (Clusterware) interprocess communication.
 GIPc is a common communications infrastructure to replace CLSC/NS.
 It provides full control of the communicatoins stack from the operating system up to whatever client library uses it.
-GIPc can support multiple communications types: CLSC, TCP, UDP, IPC and of GIPc.
+GIPc can support multiple communications types: CLSC, TCP, UDP and IPC.

 Use high-speed network adapters for the Interconnects and switches that support TCP/IP.
 Gigabit Ethernet or an equivalent is recommended.